epogrebnyak/abacus/README.md

 These concepts correspond to classes created inside `abacus`:
 `Chart`, `Ledger`, `Entry`, `BalanceSheet` and `IncomeStatement`.

-Here is a basic workflow in which these classes interact:
+Here is a workflow scetch under which these classes interact:

-- you add necessary accounts to `Chart` indicating account type,
+- you add new accounts to `Chart` indicating the account type,
 - from `Chart` you create empty `Ledger`,
-- an `Entry` or a list of entries `[Entry]` posted to `Ledger`,
+- an `Entry` or a list of entries `[Entry]` is posted to `Ledger`,
-- there is a procedure to create a list of closing entries for `Ledger` and these closing entries are posted to ledger;
+- there is a procedure to create a list of closing entries for `Ledger` at period end,
+- these closing entries are posted to ledger,
-- from `Ledger` you can get account balances;
+- from `Ledger` you can get account balances,
 - the account balances are used to create trial balance, `BalanceSheet` and `IncomeStatement`.

-As seen in the code in README, you need to import just `abacus.Chart` and `abacus.Entry` classes to write code for the entire accounting cycle as other classes (`Ledger`, balances, `BalanceSheet` and `IncomeStatement`) will be derived form `Chart` and `Entry`.
+You need to import just `abacus.Chart` and `abacus.Entry` classes to write code for the entire accounting cycle as other classes (`Ledger`, balances, `BalanceSheet` and `IncomeStatement`) will be derived form `Chart` and `Entry`.

-In the sequence above the most tricky part is probably the closing entries issue, thus special care is given to documenting them in the `abacus.closing` module.
+In the sequence above the most tricky part is probably the closing entries, thus special care is given to documenting them in the `abacus.closing` module.

-`abacus` type system also also handles contra accounts, for example property, plant and equipment is an instance of `Asset` class, while depreciation is a `ContraAsset` instance.
-The temporary contra accounts (those offsetting `Income` and `Expense`) will be closed at period end, while permanent contra accounts (offsetting `Asset`, `Equity` and `Liability`) will be carried forward to next period to preserve useful information.
+`abacus` type system also handles contra accounts, for example property, plant and equipment account is an instance of `Asset` class, while depreciation is a `ContraAsset` class instance.
+The temporary contra accounts (those accounts that offsett `Income` and `Expense`) will be closed at period end, while permanent contra accounts (offsetting `Asset`, `Equity` and `Liability`) will be carried forward to next period to preserve useful information.

-For storage we persist just the chart and the entries posted and we do not save the state of the ledger.
+For storage we persist just the chart and the entries posted.
+We do not save the state of the ledger.
 Given the chart (from `chart.json` file) and accounting entries (from the `entries.json` file) we can calculate ledger state at any time.
 This state may be cached to speed up retieval